Nepal Monastery Experience

 - Gain an understanding of the Buddhist culture and faith

-- Immerse yourself in Nepalese culture and tradition as a member of the community
+- Immerse yourself in Nepalese culture & tradition

-- Live in a monastery and take part in meditation and prayer sessions
+- Live in a monastery and take part in meditation & prayer sessions

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!